dimroc/ga-ruby-on-rails-for-devs/lectures/4-rails-mvc/9-rails-mvc-dev.md

 Exercise
 --------

-Create a Rake task in `lib/tasks` that loads this file and displays the configuration for the current environment.
+Create a Rake task in `lib/tasks` that loads this file and displays the database configuration for the current environment.
 When running this task, check whether the `database` value is set - you may need to set `YAML::ENGINE.yamler = 'syck'`.

 Database Migrations
 -------------------